Transrectal or transperineal prostate biopsy: which is best?

 Diagram of prostate showing anterior area of prostate

-Transrectal biopsy method
+Transrectal prostate biopsy method

 Prostate biopsy has traditionally been done via the transrectal route – i.e. via the rectum.
 This is because before the advent of transrectal ultrasound (where an ultrasound probe is placed in the rectum to provide a visual of the prostate as the needles were inserted into it), the biopsies were finger-guided.
 This means that the biopsy needle was placed alongside a gloved finger placed in the rectum, which allowed the operator to feel which part of the prostate to guide the needle into.
 The advent of the transrectal ultrasound probe allowed urologists to see exactly where the needle was within the prostate before the biopsy was taken, allowing a much greater degree of accuracy than with the finger-guided approach.